Kraigie/nostrum/guides/intro/intro.md

     should contain the total amount of shards that your bot is expected to have.
     Useful for splitting a single bot across multiple servers, but see also [the multi-node documentation](../advanced/multi_node.md).
+  - `:unstable_manual`: This is not a stable feature. nostrum does not automatically spawn shards.
+You should use `Nostrum.Shard.Supervisor.connect/1` to spawn shards instead.
 - `gateway_intents` - a list of atoms representing gateway intents for Nostrum to subscribe to from the Discord API.
 More information can be found in the [gateway intents](./gateway_intents.md) documentation page.